-For investors seeking a way to capture the growth of robotics and AI, these are the details that matter.
+For investors seeking a way to future-proof their portfolio with robotics and AI, these are the details that matter.
 At ROBO Global, we strive to deliver a research-driven portfolio, focused on providing long-term growth.
-The time to invest in all that robotics, automation, and AI have to offer may be now, and investors would be wise to consider using the ROBO ETF as a means to gain diversified exposure to this innovation.
+The time to invest in all that robotics, automation, and AI have to offer is now, and investors would be wise to consider using the ROBO index as a means to gain diversified exposure to this innovation.